Follow these guidelines for creating a comprehensive and inclusive PTO policy.

 "By conducting this audit and answering these questions, you will be able to identify … [and] understand any absentee issues your company may have, and [then] implement a plan," said Lizotte.

-Prior to taking any disciplinary action against an employee, we advise consulting an HR professional and/or an attorney to make sure you're staying legally compliant.
+Before taking any disciplinary action against an employee, we advise consulting an HR professional and/or an attorney to make sure you're staying legally compliant.